The-Balance-FFXIV/balance-static/content/jobs/healers/scholar/skills-overview.md

 ![Dissipation](/img/jobs/healers/scholar/Dissipation.png)  \
 **Dissipation**

-Dissipation functions as the way Scholars can increase the healing on their GCD heals.
+Dissipation functions as the way for Scholars to increase the healing on their GCD heals.
 It will also grant three stacks of Aetherflow.
 Once Dissipation is cast, you will not have access to the Fairy for 30s, but will have 20% higher healing on your GCD based heals.
 After 30s, the fairy will automatically return to your side.
-If you need a strong Adlo or Succor barrier, Dissipation will be the primary way that scholars are able to buff it.
+If you need a strong Adlo or Succor barrier, Dissipation will be the primary way that Scholars are able to buff it.

 However, losing the fairy can be detrimental.
 At most, you can lose 1,050 potency over the course of 30s from having no fairy to auto cast its heal, plus you cannot use any fairy abilities.
 It is important to weigh the costs of using Dissipation for this reason.